Universities in London

 Goldsmiths, University of London

 Goldsmiths main campus lies in New Cross, a riverside borough in Southeast London, just 20 minutes by tube from Central London.
-Around New Cross itself you'll find an eclectic mix of coffee shops, pubs and places to eat.
+Around New Cross you'll find an eclectic mix of coffee shops, pubs and places to eat.
 The area is a hub of creative talent and has a thriving music scene.
 Goldsmiths as a university combines excellence in teaching and research with a distinctly innovative and creative approach to a wide range of subjects.
-On campus you'll find psychologists work with computer scientists, artists with cultural theorists, musicians with anthropologists and so on.
+On campus you'll find psychologists working with computer scientists, artists with cultural theorists, musicians with anthropologists and so on.
 It has been recognized as one the UK's top creative universities as voted by students.

 Our programs at the Goldsmiths, University of London

 Queen Mary, University of London

-Queen Mary is in the heart of London's East End where students from all over the city come to enjoy the nightlife of neighboring Shoreditch and Hoxton Square.
+Queen Mary is situated in the heart of London's East End where students from all over the city come to enjoy the nightlife of neighboring Shoreditch and Hoxton Square.
 Nearby Brick Lane, famous for its curry houses, is home to unique second-hand clothing shops and popular clubs.
 The site of the 2012 London Olympic Village is just a few miles away and the college is a short walk to two Underground (Tube) stations, providing easy access to the social, cultural, historic and academic attractions of London.

 Our programs at the Queen Mary, University of London